syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ### Exploding all the segments

-To explode all the segments, you have to enable [`ExplodeAll`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.AccumulationSeries~ExplodeAll.html) property of the series.
+To explode all the segments, enable the [`ExplodeAll`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.AccumulationSeries~ExplodeAll.html) property of the series.

 {% tabs %}